 “This summer we learned how to program LED lights using data with Python.
-Computer programming has introduced me to something I never knew I liked and helped me decide what I might do in the future.” - Amaya, 10th grader at Woodlawn High School
+Computer programming has introduced me to something I never knew I liked and helped me decide what I might do in the future.” - 10th grade student at Woodlawn High School

 Semester-Long Colloquium at Lindblom Math and Science Academy

 Our education team taught an expanded course in a semster-long weekly colloquium class at Lindblom Math and Science Academy, a Chicago public high school in the Englewood neighborhood.
 Students had a great time learning to code with the LEDs, allowing creativity and providing immediate feedback on their progress.

-It was fun programming the lights to change colors and flash, but the best part was controlling the lights with data! - Camille, 10th grader at Lindblom Math & Science Academy
+It was fun programming the lights to change colors and flash, but the best part was controlling the lights with data! - 10th grade student at Lindblom Math & Science Academy

 Teacher Training at the Center for College Access & Success

 In partnership with NEIU’s Center for College Access & Success, we hosted teacher training workshops.
 We found that teachers are very interested in bringing our program to their classrooms, but they need more support learning to code themselves, setting up the Raspberry Pi software, and connecting the LEDs to the Pis.